duhaime/douglasduhaime.com/_posts/2017-11-19-visualizing-tsne-maps-with-three-js.md

 {% endhighlight %}

-Our image will now appear in the scene:
+The image will now appear in the scene:

 <p data-height='265' data-theme-id='0' data-slug-hash='jaYdLg' data-default-tab='result' data-user='duhaime' data-embed-version='2' data-pen-title='Adding an Image to a Three.js Scene' class='codepen'>See the Pen <a href='https://codepen.io/duhaime/pen/jaYdLg/'>Adding an Image to a Three.js Scene</a> by Douglas Duhaime (<a href='https://codepen.io/duhaime'>@duhaime</a>) on <a href='https://codepen.io'>CodePen</a>.</p>

-It's worth noting that we can swap out the PlanarGeometry for other geometries and Three.js will automatically wrap our material over that geometry.
-For example, we could swap the PlanarGeometry for a more interesting Icosahedron geometry, and could make the icosahedron rotate by updating the mesh's rotation property inside the render loop:
+It's worth noting that one can swap out the PlanarGeometry for other geometries and Three.js will automatically wrap the material over the new geometry.
+The example below, for instance, swaps the PlanarGeometry for a more interesting Icosahedron geometry, and rotates the icosahedron inside the render loop:

 {% highlight javascript %}